mohsenrahmanikivi/SmartBLock/README.md

 #include "stm32f4xx_hal.h"
 ```
 6. Configure "uBitcoin library"
      - We need to add the include and source folders of the library to the include and source path of the project.
-So open the project "properties", go to "Paths and Symbole" in the C/C++ general tab.
-Then in the include tab, we select add and put the path of the library to the headers file (GNU C/ GNU C++), in the source tab we add the path of source files.
+So open the project "properties", and go to "Paths and Symbole" in the C/C++ general tab.
+Then in the included tab, we select add and put the path of the library to the headers file (GNU C/ GNU C++), in the source tab we add the path of source files.
-     - To force library use the regular string variable we need to open configuration file in this path
+     - To force the library use the regular string variable we need to open the configuration file in this path
 ```sh
 ${PROJECT_PATH}/Middlewares/Third_Party/uBitcoin/src/uBitcoin_conf.h
 ```